Poo (film): Release

 Upon release in December 2008, the film gained positive reviews with a critic noting "the one man who deserves an ovation here is director Sasi", "handling the story, screenplay, dialogue and direction, he has given a product that will please all true lovers of cinema and he must also be credited with extracting moving performances from the cast."
 A reviewer from Rediff.com wrote "as far as screenplays and performances go, Sasi has a winner on his hands.
 Few rural sagas are this refreshing or poetic."
+Shanthi of Kalki praised director for making a realistic film, Kumaran's music while also praising for choosing perfect cast for characters though felt Srikanth struggles in the role and director messed up in portraying childhood and concluded calling the flower with less smell.
 The film subsequently won accolades at several regional award ceremonies such as the 56th Filmfare Awards South, Vijay Awards and the Tamil Nadu State Film Awards, where it won recognition including a special mention in the Best Film category as another for portraying women in good light.
-The film was also screened across international film festivals, notably at the Los Angeles Indian Film Festival, and won Sasi the Best Director award in Ahmedabad Film Festival.
+The film was also screened across international film festivals, notably at the Los Angeles Indian Film Festival, and won Sasi the Best Director award in Ahmedabad International Film Festival.